Jayash/Database/Indexes/README.md

 ## Bloom Filters

 A Bloom filter is a space-efficient probabilistic data structure, conceived by Burton Howard Bloom in 1970, that is used to test whether an element is a member of a set.
+For example, checking availability of username is set membership problem, where the set is the list of all registered username.
+The price we pay for efficiency is that it is probabilistic in nature that means, there might be some False Positive results.
+False positive means, it might tell that given username is already taken but actually it’s not.

 https://www.geeksforgeeks.org/bloom-filters-introduction-and-python-implementation/

+## Working with a Billion-Row Table

+1. Sharding
+2. partitioning
+3. indexing